PetrovicArmin/ecommerce-backend/README.md

 ## Testing API

 Import given collections to postman.
+You can access the api on ${API_PORT} that you provided in .env file.

 Collection _mock-api-postman.json_ enables you to see all of the routes, and mock answers of our api server.
 This will help you understand better the whole structure before you test it.